teuben/teunix/README.md

 # teunix

-This is my collection of scripts to get my environment set up on a new unix account.
+This is my home away from home!

+It's a collection of scripts to get my environment set up on a new Unix account.
 For the shell I keep both -csh an -sh flavors.
 I cover both Linux and Darwin flavors of Unix.

 I also keep writeups of specifics on a variety of Linux/Darwin